steuerbot/android-sdk/README.md

 Here you have to use your unique partner id, which you have received from us.

 You don't have a partner id now.
 No problem, get in touch with us: Write a mail to marc@steuerbot.com.

+#### Partner-Name

+Set the name, which will be displayed in our integration.

 #### Payment